-As per Section 279 of the Indian Penal Code, individuals driving or riding a vehicle on any public ways in a rash or negligent manner that endangers human life or is most likely to injure other people will be punished by law.
-The punishment for the same is imprisonment up to six months, a penalty of INR 1000, or both.
+Under Section 279 of the Indian Penal Code, any individual who is driving or riding a vehicle in a negligent manner, thereby endangering human life, will be punished by law.
+The punishment under this section is imprisonment up to six months, a penalty of ₹1,000, or both.

-However, if the individual is driving a vehicle on public roads carelessly and has high chances of putting other people’s lives in danger will be found guilty of committing the offence under the said Section.
+However, if an individual is carelessly driving a vehicle on public roads, thereby putting other people’s lives at risk, they will be found guilty u/s 279 of IPC.